 Results 1–10 of 11 for "Review"X related to "How You Spend Affects how Much You..."
-Refine Your Search Refine Your Search TopicTherapy (2)HIV & AIDS (1)Sexuality (1)Sport & exercise (1)Document TypeReviewXYear2012 (1)2011 (1)Author/ContributorCorn, Andrea S. (1)Cushman, Philip (1)Helm, Fonya Lord (1)Lewis, J. Scott (1)Reis, Bruce (1)Reynaga-Abiko, Geneva (1)Rothschild, Louis (1)Schulman, Martin A. (1)Suth, Andrew (1)Tessman, Lora Heims (1)Weisbard, Karen (1)Hide details Results 1–10 of 11 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Our Emotional Makeup: Ethnopsychology and Selfhood (Book Review)In this work, we are taken on an historical and philosophical journey about how emotions have been theorized and researched in a way that is meant to control and maintain the status quo.
-Despret has written a convincing text about the exclusion of culture and the continued oppression of certain people throughout time.Review 2.The Puerto Rican Syndrome (Book Review)This book provides a review of a syndrome that continues to plague the Puerto Rican community, a treatise on Lacan’s applicability with disadvantaged and historically oppressed groups, and a lesson in the social reality of Puerto Ricans in the United States.Review (January 2011)3.Why Resist?
-Politics, Psychoanalysis, and the Interpretive Turn (Book Review)The authors are dedicated to the value relational theory places on context—the patient’s, the analyst’s, the analytic third and the larger contexts of family, community and world.
-Review 4.Good Goodbyes: Knowing How to End in Psychotherapy and Psychoanalysis (Book Review)The Novicks propose a new model of termination, based on their evolving ideas about the development of two systems of self-regulation.
-Their “two-system model” of development describes two possible ways of responding to feelings of helplessness.Review 5.The Spinoza Problem: A Novel (Book Review)Irvin Yalom's novel "The Spinoza Problem" is reviewed by J. Scott Lewis.Review (January 2012)6.Sports Heroes, Fallen Idols: How Star Athletes Pursue Self-Destructive Paths and Jeopardize their Careers (Book Review)Andrea Corn's review of Stanley Teitelbaum's book.
-Corn describes Teitelbaum's work as a well-documented book that reveals a disturbing, unflattering, and at times unnerving account of self-absorbed, flamboyant sport stars, who like fireworks, are thrilling to watch before exploding before our eyes.Review 7.For And Against Psychoanalysis (Book Review)The second edition retains the remarkable breadth and scope of the original edition, while expanding and updating Frosh’s examination to additional subject areas, such as the ways in which psychoanalysis has contributed to examination of social issues.Review 8.Identity, Gender and Sexuality: 150 Years After Freud (Book Review)The reader is stimulated to reconsider transvestism in children and adults, homosexuality, transsexuals with mismatches between behavioral and psychic identity, as well as the place of sexuality in psychoanalytic theory, including the sexual dimension as experienced by the analytic couple.Review 9.Personality and Psychopathology: Critical Dialogues with David Shapiro (Book Review)The author examines core concepts regarding personality development, the prevolitional aspects of psychopathology, the limits to self-understanding, and the defensive uses of self-deception in light of current psychodynamic, evolutionary, and systems theory.Review 10.Infecting the Treatment: Being an HIV-Positive Analyst (Book Review)A thorough and well-reasoned discussion of the personal, relational and political ethics of disclosing serostatus as an HIV positive person.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 11 for "Review"X related to "How You Spend Affects how Much You..."
+Refine Your Search Refine Your Search TopicLesbian, gay, bisexual, transgender (2)Therapy (2)HIV & AIDS (1)Sexuality (1)Sport & exercise (1)Document TypeReviewXYear2012 (1)Author/ContributorCorn, Andrea S. (1)Helm, Fonya Lord (1)Lewis, J. Scott (1)Reis, Bruce (1)Reynaga-Abiko, Geneva (1) 5 more... [+] Rothschild, Louis (1)Schulman, Martin A. (1)Suth, Andrew (1)Tessman, Lora Heims (1)Weisbard, Karen (1)Hide details Results 1–10 of 11 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Our Emotional Makeup: Ethnopsychology and Selfhood (Book Review)In this work, we are taken on an historical and philosophical journey about how emotions have been theorized and researched in a way that is meant to control and maintain the status quo.
+Despret has written a convincing text about the exclusion of culture and the continued oppression of certain people throughout time.Review 2.Good Goodbyes: Knowing How to End in Psychotherapy and Psychoanalysis (Book Review)The Novicks propose a new model of termination, based on their evolving ideas about the development of two systems of self-regulation.
+Their “two-system model” of development describes two possible ways of responding to feelings of helplessness.Review 3.For And Against Psychoanalysis (Book Review)The second edition retains the remarkable breadth and scope of the original edition, while expanding and updating Frosh’s examination to additional subject areas, such as the ways in which psychoanalysis has contributed to examination of social issues.Review 4.Identity, Gender and Sexuality: 150 Years After Freud (Book Review)The reader is stimulated to reconsider transvestism in children and adults, homosexuality, transsexuals with mismatches between behavioral and psychic identity, as well as the place of sexuality in psychoanalytic theory, including the sexual dimension as experienced by the analytic couple.Review 5.Personality and Psychopathology: Critical Dialogues with David Shapiro (Book Review)The author examines core concepts regarding personality development, the prevolitional aspects of psychopathology, the limits to self-understanding, and the defensive uses of self-deception in light of current psychodynamic, evolutionary, and systems theory.Review 6.The Spinoza Problem: A Novel (Book Review)Irvin Yalom's novel "The Spinoza Problem" is reviewed by J. Scott Lewis.Review (January 2012)7.Sports Heroes, Fallen Idols: How Star Athletes Pursue Self-Destructive Paths and Jeopardize their Careers (Book Review)Andrea Corn's review of Stanley Teitelbaum's book.
+Corn describes Teitelbaum's work as a well-documented book that reveals a disturbing, unflattering, and at times unnerving account of self-absorbed, flamboyant sport stars, who like fireworks, are thrilling to watch before exploding before our eyes.Review 8.Infecting the Treatment: Being an HIV-Positive Analyst (Book Review)A thorough and well-reasoned discussion of the personal, relational and political ethics of disclosing serostatus as an HIV positive person.Review 9.Psychoanalysis: Education, Research, Science, and Profession (Book Review)Review by Martin Schulman of Robert Wallerstein's book.
+A book comprised of eleven of Wallerstein's papers that date from the mid-1970s the mid-1990s.
+They focus on two aspects of psychoanalytic inquiry: psychoanalytic education and research, and psychoanalysis as science and profession.Review 10.The Supervisory Relationship: A Contemporary Psychodynamic Approach (Book Review)Invites supervisors and clinical consultants to examine their theoretical positions on the supervisory process and consider their technique.
+They encourage readers to challenge their underlying assumptions about the task and process of supervision and consultation.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 11 for "Review"X related to "How You Spend Affects how Much You..."